gynryiie/Auto-Crafter/README.md

+    set [amount]            set the current crafted count to the specified amount. reset                   reset the current count and the elapsed time to 0. macro keybind [1-9]     set the initial keybind to be used for synthesizing.

+[Requires: Telesto, MacroChain]
-    set [amount]            set the current crafted count to the specified amount. reset                   reset the current count and the elapsed time to 0. macro keybind [1-9]     set the initial keybind to be used for synthesizing. macro shared [0-99]     [Requires: Telesto, MacroChain] set the index of the in-game macro from the shared tabs to be used for synthesizing. macro individual [0-99] [Requires: Telesto, MacroChain] set the index of the in-game macro from the individual tabs to be used for synthesizing. macro snd [macro name]  [Requires: Telesto, SomethingNeedsDoing] set the SND macro to be used for synthesizing.
+    macro shared [0-99]     set the index of the in-game macro from the shared tabs to be used for synthesizing. macro individual [0-99] set the index of the in-game macro from the individual tabs to be used for synthesizing.

+[Requires: Telesto, SomethingNeedsDoing]
+    macro snd [macro name]   set the SND macro to be used for synthesizing.
 ```